ThimLohse/kattis-automated-submit-wrapper/README.md

 6. Do you want to start automation?
 (Y/N)
 ```
 NOTE: In the terminal you will only see that a project has been submitted, its ID and which iteration the program is currently in.
 To confirm that the client has started succesfully, go kattis and check that a new submission has been added.
+The program will end after all iterations (# submissions have been sent).

 ## HAPPY HACKING!